Maryland Layoffs — December 2019

 Largest Layoffs

-The largest notice was filed by Shoppers Food & Pharmacy at its Oxon Hill facility, reporting 83 affected workers.
+The biggest impact was at Shoppers Food & Pharmacy at its Oxon Hill facility, reporting 83 affected workers.
 Shoppers Food & Pharmacy followed with 81 workers.

 Trend & Outlook